 The redesigned redevelopment proposal for Quebec, Montreal and Kingston Streets has been refined to reflect the feedback provided by the City and neighbours while still working to embody the principles and aspirations as stated in the Official Community Plan and the Capital Regional Growth Strategy.
-The proposed addition of new housing will be a significant contribution to redressing the South Island housing shortage.
-New condominium apartments and townhouses will add family-sized housing and support the spectrum of housing affordability.
-This proposal's significant development investment will contribute to the economic health of the community.
+The addition of new housing proposed also contributes to redressing the housing shortage on the South Island.
+New condominiums and townhouses will contribute to the spectrum of housing affordability, availability of family-sized housing, improvement of multi-modal connectivity and mobility, and improve the economic health of the community with significant development investment.
 The location and forms of the new housing comply with Regional / Smart Growth Principles of compact urban settlement, safe & complete communities.

-This project is a step in building the future City of Victoria, contributing to the beauty and character of BC's Capital as a "vibrant, diverse and creative city in a maritime setting, while retaining the importance of heritage, history and tradition in defining Victoria's character."
+This project is a positive step in building the future City of Victoria, contributing to the beauty and character of BC's Capital as a "vibrant, diverse and creative city in a maritime setting, while retaining the importance of heritage, history and tradition in defining Victoria's character."

 Thank you for your careful review of this application.
-We look forward to continuing our work with the community, City staff and Council to deliver this significant building and much-needed housing and community benefits.
+We look forward to continuing our work with the community, City staff and Council to deliver this significant building with much-needed housing and community benefits.